BereCar/BereCar/README.md

 ## ⚡ Fun fact

+- I came to web developement in my early thirties, I was first working in the political science field
+- I play violin
+- I am a history buff
+- I play chess

 ## 🤝 Let's connect

 Feel free to reach out if you want to collaborate on a project or just want to chat about technology.
 I'm always open to new opportunities and collaborations!